 One downside of living in Pembroke Pines is that it can take a long time to commute to work.
 In Pembroke Pines, the average commute to work is 32.94 minutes, which is quite a bit higher than the national average.

-The education level of Pembroke Pines citizens is substantially higher than the typical US community, as 33.02% of adults in Pembroke Pines have at least a bachelor's degree.
+The overall education level of Pembroke Pines citizens is substantially higher than the typical US community, as 33.02% of adults in Pembroke Pines have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Pembroke Pines in 2010 was $29,871, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $119,484 for a family of four.
 However, Pembroke Pines contains both very wealthy and poor people as well.